pfunks/TCTest/test_faq.md

 # Voting and Curating

+## How do I upvote a post or comment?

+To upvote a post or comment, click on the "upvote" icon at the bottom of the post/comment.
+(Insert Icon)

 ## What is my voting power?

 This is like an "energy bar" in a computer game that gets depleted every time you vote.
 You start off with 100%.
 Every time you vote, you use some of your power.
 IF you use up too much of your power, the value of your vote goes down.
 Think of it as a control measure to stop you up-voting everything you see.